jcostom/pyez-toys/README.md

 # pyez-toys
-Playing with Junos and the PyEZ tools
+Sandbox to play with PyEZ & GitHub